The UNL Web Developer Network (WDN) is an open-invitation group of web developers working together to build UNL's websites.

-The WDN operates by consensus, and a comprehensive list of standards (the Style Book) has been created to achieve a consistent experience for users of UNL websites.
-The Style Book is the guiding document for the WDN Quality Assurance process.
+The WDN operates by consensus, and a comprehensive list of standards (the Standards Guide) has been created to achieve a consistent experience for users of UNL websites.
+The Standards Guide is the guiding document for the WDN Quality Assurance process.
 The overall direction of the WDN is led by an elected Governance Board.

 The first question we get is: "Why?"